Friesach

 Friesach (Breže) is a historic town in the Sankt Veit an der Glan district of Carinthia, Austria.
 First mentioned in an 860 deed, it is known as the oldest town in Carinthia.

 Geography

 Location

 Friesach covers an area of 120.83 km2 and its mean elevation is 631 meters above sea level.
 It is located in northern Carinthia near the border with Styria, about 40 km north of its capital Klagenfurt.

-Municipal arrangement
+Populated places

-Friesach is divided into the following Katastralgemeinden: Friesach, St. Salvator and Zeltschach.
+The municipality of Friesach consists of the following cadastral communities (or katastralgemeinden): Friesach, St. Salvator and Zeltschach; while further subdivided into 43 populated places (with population in brackets as of 1 January 2022).

-It can be further divided into Friesach proper and the villages and hamlets of Dobritsch, Dörfl, Engelsdorf, Gaisberg, Grafendorf, Guldendorf, Gundersdorf, Gunzenberg, Gwerz, Harold, Hartmannsdorf, Hundsdorf, Ingolsthal, Judendorf, Kräuping, Leimersberg, Mayerhofen, Moserwinkl, Oberdorf I, Oberdorf II, Olsa, Pabenberg, Reisenberg, Roßbach, Sattelbogen, Schratzbach, Schwall, Silbermann, St. Johann, St. Salvator, St. Stefan, Staudachhof, Stegsdorf, Timrian, Wagendorf, Wels, Wiegen, Wiesen, Zeltschach, Zeltschachberg, Zienitzen, Zmuck.